 2.2 Requirements Define Critical Objectives

 A software requirement specification is an objective that must be met.
 The customer or product team define most software requirements in functional terms, leaving design and implementation details to the developers.
 They may specify price, performance, and reliability objectives in fine detail, along with some aspects of the user interface.

 Because there are so many types of requirements, the term requirement is odd because it describes the concept of an objective or goal or necessary characteristic, but at the same time the term also describes a kind of formal documentation, namely the requirements document.
-Putting aside the particular document for now, software requirement specifications are instructions describing what functions the software is supposed to provide, what characteristics the software is supposed to have, and what goals the software is supposed to meet or to enable users to meet.
-A set of software requirement specifications would include documents spelling out the various requirements for the project -- the "what" -- as well as specifications documents spelling out the rules for creating and developing the project -- the "how" or implementation specifications.
+Putting aside the particular document for now, Software requirements specifications are instructions describing what functions the software is supposed to provide, what characteristics the software is supposed to have, and what goals the software is supposed to meet or to enable users to meet.
+A set of Software requirements specifications would include documents spelling out the various requirements for the project -- the "what" -- as well as specifications documents spelling out the rules for creating and developing the project -- the "how" or implementation specifications.

 Project requirements provide an obvious tool for evaluating the quality of a project, because a final review should examine whether each requirement has been met.
 However, it's often never quite that simple.
-Requirements tend to change through the course of a project, with the result that the product as delivered may not stick to the available software requirement specifications -- this is a disturbing part of the quality assurance process.
+Requirements tend to change through the course of a project, with the result that the product as delivered may not stick to the available Software requirements specifications -- this is a disturbing part of the quality assurance process.
 Moreover, meeting all of the requirements doesn't ensure a quality product, rather the requirements may not have been defined with an eye towards the quality of the end-user's experience.
-A project's software requirement specifications are more useful for determining the product's quality.
+A project's Software requirements specifications are more useful for determining the product's quality.

 2.3 Specifications Define How to Meet The Objectives